Snehalpatil-12/Category-tabs/README.md

 This project is a responsive product details section for an e-commerce website, designed to display product information along with options to choose variants and add the item to the cart.

 Features
-Responsive Design: Ensures a seamless experience across various devices and screen sizes.
+1.Responsive Design: Ensures a seamless experience across various devices and screen sizes.

-Product Image Gallery: Displays a large product image with thumbnail images below.
+2.Product Image Gallery: Displays a large product image with thumbnail images below.
 Clicking on thumbnails updates the main product image.

-Product Information: Includes vendor, title, price, discount, and description.
+3.Product Information: Includes vendor, title, price, discount, and description.

-Variant Selectors: Allows users to choose different colors and sizes of the product.
+4.Variant Selectors: Allows users to choose different colors and sizes of the product.

-Quantity Selector: Enables users to increase or decrease the quantity of the product.
+5.Quantity Selector: Enables users to increase or decrease the quantity of the product.

-Add to Cart: Adds the selected product variant and quantity to the cart.
+6.Add to Cart: Adds the selected product variant and quantity to the cart.

-Technologies Used
+*Technologies Used
 HTML5: For structuring the content.

 CSS3: For styling the webpage, including transitions and animations.

 JavaScript: For dynamic interactions and DOM manipulation.

 Installation